-And then, even after you obtain a visitor visa from the U.S. consulate, the border official (from the CBP) who greets you upon U.S. entry may not believe your intentions, and may exercise "expedited removal" powers to deny you entry and send you home.
+And then, even after you obtain a B-2 visitor visa from the U.S. consulate, the border or airport government official (from the CBP) who greets you upon U.S. entry might not believe your intentions, and may exercise "expedited removal" powers to deny you entry and send you home.
 That would put an order of removal on your record, preventing your return to the U.S. for several years.

 For starters, USCIS will presume that if your marriage took place within a short time of entry to the U.S., (normally 90 days) the purpose of the entry was to get married.
 No matter what, it's best to wait at least 90 days before the wedding.

-But USCIS can, of course, look beyond the date of the marriage for other evidence of your intentions.
+USCIS can, of course, look beyond the date of the marriage for other evidence of your intentions.
 And because you will have to submit personal documents showing that your marriage is bona fide (not a fraud or sham) as part of the green card application, this could trip you up.
-If, for example, you submit a letter from when the immigrant was still living abroad, saying, "Love you, can't wait till the big date in June!" you can probably forget about convincing USCIS that your intentions upon entry were not fraudulent.
+If, for example, you submit a letter from when the immigrant was still living abroad, saying, "Love you, can't wait till the big date in June!" you can probably forget about convincing USCIS that your intentions upon U.S. entry were not fraudulent.

 Of course, if you entered the U.S. as a visitor and then met someone and decided to get married, you have a good chance of presenting a convincing case that no visa fraud was involved, and succeeding with an adjustment of status application.

-But if you are still trying to figure out what type of visa to get for U.S. entry, a fiance visa is your safest bet.
-For information on these visas, see Who Is Eligible for a K-1 Fiance Visa?
+But if you are still trying to figure out what type of visa to get for U.S. entry, a fiancé visa is your safest bet.
+For information on these visas, see Who Is Eligible for a K-1 Fiancé Visa?
 Or, if you're already in the U.S. and have gotten married, but worried that you'll have trouble convincing USCIS about your innocent intentions upon entry, you might want to leave for your home country by the required date and apply for an immigrant visa through Consular Processing.
 That will make clear that your entry to the U.S. was innocent.